 Next, let's take a look at how you can use these free PDF converters.

 Converting Your PDF Document to Word

-Start by clicking "Upload Files."
-Find and open the documents.
+Start by clicking "Select File" Find and open the documents.

-Open it up and check to see if there are any formatting issues to deal with before getting started with your edits.
-Don't forget to save it.
+Once the conversion process is done, click the “Download” button to save the new Word document to your device.
+Check to see if there are any formatting issues to deal with before getting started with your further edits.

 Start Converting PDFs to Word Today!